nais/doc/docs/nais-application/debugging.md

 # Debugging Memory Leaks

-If you experience memory leaks you can get heap dumps either automatically on OOM or on-demand.
+If you experience memory leaks in Java processes you can get heap dumps either automatically on OOM or on-demand.

 ## Automatically on OOM